 Here are a few ways to do it:

-The first and easiest way to repurpose your articles is by selling reprints.
+The easiest way to repurpose your articles is by selling reprints.
 Most freelance writers are already familiar with selling reprints, but you can step it up a notch.

 I resell articles with a process that I call “archive sales”.
-It’s essentially a more efficient way of reselling articles.
+It’s essentially a more efficient way of repurposing articles.

 If you write in a specific niche and have become an expert in that niche, this works really well.
 It’s easiest to explain with an example: